BraveNewRand/SpaceExplorerApp/README.md

 Welcome to the Space Explorer App!
 This application is designed to provide users with a captivating journey through the wonders of outer space.
 With a focus on education and discovery, this app aims to make space exploration accessible to all.
+The incorporation of Artificial Intelligence tools will be added in the future as well.

 key features: